aws-samples/1click-hpc/README.md

 ## Step 2
 1. Just change the "Stack Name" as you like.
+2. Enter the password for the Admin user "ec2-user":
 2. Check the checkbox to acknowledge the IAM resources creations.
 3. Click the "Create Stack" botton.
 </br>